-Cohort Year Observed Effect (95% CI) Causal Effect (95% CI)
+Cohort Year Estimated Observed Effect (95% CI) Estimated Causal Effect (95% CI)

 2016 0.12 (0.06, 0.17) 0.01 (-0.04, 0.06)

 2017 0.05 (0.00, 0.10) -0.03 (-0.08, 0.02)

-This result is in contrast with the positive causal effects found for both in-state students at both two- and four-year institutions (tables 24 and 28).
-One reason this may occur is that dual enrollment credits may be less likely to transfer or fulfill degree requirements at outof-state institutions compared to in-state institutions.
-At present, this reason can not be confirmed since the NSWERS Data System does not currently include transcript records for transfer credits at either in-state or outof-state institutions.
+This result is in contrast with the positive estimates of causal effect found for both instate students at both two- and four-year institutions (tables 24 and 28).
+One reason this may occur is that dual enrollment credits may be less likely to transfer or fulfill degree requirements at out-of-state institutions compared to in-state institutions.
+At present, this reason can not be confirmed since the NSWERS Data System does not currently include transcript records for transfer credits at either in-state or out-of-state institutions.
 However, challenges with credit transfer have been previously raised as a limitation of dual enrollment and an area which needs improvement (Gewertz 2016; Fink and Jenkins 2023).

-CAUSAL EFFECT OF DUAL ENROLLMENT PARTICIPATION ON OUT OF STATE FOUR-YEAR POSTSECONDARY GRADUATION
+ESTIMATED CAUSAL EFFECT OF DUAL ENROLLMENT PARTICIPATION ON OUT OF STATE FOUR-YEAR POSTSECONDARY GRADUATION

-Figure 44: Causal effect of dual enrollment participation on the out of state four-year college student postsecondary graduation over time.
+Figure 44: Estimated causal effect of dual enrollment participation on the out of state four-year college student postsecondary graduation over time.
 The data represents the difference in probability of the outcome between participants and non-participants.
 Positive values mean that participants have a higher probability of the outcome.
 If the 95% confidence interval crosses 0 percent, this indicates that there is not statistical support that the causal effect of dual enrollment is different from 0.